Image-X-Institute/TopasOpt/examples/ApertureOptimisation/README.md

 SimpleCollimator.append('ic:So/Beam/NumberOfHistoriesInRun = 50000')
 ```

-> **Hint:** Figuring out the optimal tradeoff between simulation time and simulation noise is something that can take quite a while to get right!
+> **Hint:** Figuring out the optimal trade-off between simulation time and simulation noise is something that can take quite a while to get right!

 ## Creating TopasObjectiveFunction.py